RespiraWorks/Ventilator/4_Manufacturing_Design/Alpha_Build_Instructions/pizza_blower/README.md

 Use short segment of tubing, probably shorter than pictured.
 Use Herbie clip to secure tubing to blower.
 Alternatively, you can use a zip-tie.

+**IMPORTANT** For the blower sub-assembly, you need 5/8"ID tubing, even if you are building a largely 3/4"ID pneumatic circuit.

 ![Parts](blower-subassmebly.jpg)

 You will have to crimp connectors to the second end of the wiring that connects the driver board to the PCB.